 Certain plugins will add new fields to your Categories Table …

-Step 5 – Use WordPress Post Categories Effectively
+Step 5 – Use Categories Effectively

 Choosing Relevant Keywords For Your Post Titles

-Publish Your WordPress Posts Under Relevant Categories
+Publish Your Posts Under The Correct Category

 Use A WordPress SEO Plugin

-The plugin also allows you to optimize categories individually …
+You can also optimize categories individually …